Clare Waight Keller Leaves Givenchy: “As the First Woman to Be Artistic Director, I Feel Honored”

 Fashion designer Clare Waight Keller is leaving Givenchy after three years at the helm of the womenswear brand.
 Her fall/winter 2020 collection marked the last she will show for the French luxury fashion house.
-Clare Waight Keller followed in the footsteps of Riccardo Tisci, who held a 12 year tenure at Givenchy before departing for Burberry in 2017.
+Clare followed in the footsteps of Riccardo Tisci, who held a 12-year tenure at Givenchy before departing for Burberry in 2017.

-“As the first woman to be the Artistic Director of this legendary Maison, I feel honoured."
+“As the first woman to be the Artistic Director of this legendary Maison, I feel honored.”

-Clare was a welcome change and someone the fashion industry as a whole championed and rallied behind as the first-ever female artistic director of Givenchy.
+Clare was a welcome change and someone the fashion industry as a whole championed and rallied behind as the first-ever woman artistic director of Givenchy.
 Her work will be remembered at Givenchy for its whimsical, feminine qualities that she seamlessly blended with the label’s original DNA, showing her ability to translate Givenchy’s inimitable sexiness through the changing seasons.
-You might also recall that she designed Meghan Markle’s first wedding dress, going on to create much of Meghan’s royal wardrobe during her time as the Duchess of Sussex.
-Meghan also famously presented Clare with the British designer of the year honour at the 2018 Fashion Awards, wearing a stunning, sophisticated one shoulder black gown, created by Clare, of course.
+You might also recall she designed Meghan Markle’s wedding dress, going on to create much of Meghan’s royal wardrobe during her time as the Duchess of Sussex.
+Meghan also famously presented Clare with the British designer of the year honor at the 2018 Fashion Awards, wearing a stunning, sophisticated one-shoulder black gown, created by Clare, of course.

-The news of Clare’s departure comes from Paris on April 10, and Clare signed off with a meaningful farewell message that you can read below.
+The news of Clare’s departure comes from Paris on April 10, and Clare signed off with a meaningful farewell message: